rei/rei-cedar-docs/docs/release-notes/fall-2021/README.md

 #### Mobile tokens

-Mobile tokens have been updated to ensure parity between Figma and the published package.
+We've updated mobile tokens to ensure parity between Figma and the published package.

 ## 11.2.0